lev-amir/laptop-bid/README.md

 # Valuation model of used Thinkpads sold on eBay

-Just a multiple linear regression model with categorical and continuous variables.
-Ended up using the model, cpu type and generation, condition, hard-drive and RAM to evaluate each computer.
+Multiple linear regression with categorical and continuous predictors: Thinkpad model (T460s, T470s, etc.), CPU type (i5, i7) and generation (5th, 6th, etc.), condition (new, used, etc.), hard-drive size and RAM size.

 ## Results
-Ended up buying a machine at around $100 less than its market value through a 'make an offer' sale.
+Purchased a machine at $100 under its market value in a _make an offer_ sale.